SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Using_projectpy_for_grid_jobs.md

-How the write a Project.py XML file(#How-the-write-a-Projectpy-XML-file)
+How the write a Project.py XML file
 -----------------------------------------------------------------------------------------

 Project.py handles job submissions to the grid so that you don\'t have